shantanu1998a/jenkinsTest/README.md

-This git repo is just for jenkins test
+This git repo is just for jenkins test.
+Test build